Anaphylactic Reactions

 Symptoms of Anaphylactic Reactions

-Anaphylactic and anaphylactoid reactions typically begin within 15 minutes of exposure to the allergen.
+Anaphylactic and anaphylactoid reactions typically begin within 15 minutes of exposure to the trigger.
 Rarely, reactions begin after 1 hour.
 Symptoms range from mild to severe, but each person usually has the same symptoms each time.

 An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
 A severe reaction may be fatal unless emergency treatment is given immediately.